Today’s letter comes to us from a South African reader whose jealous boyfriend won’t admit that he’s jealous.

 Sometimes he has admitted it is his issue to get over, but he says it is an issue for us in the present because of my daughter with my ex-husband… He feels my past is always in danger of being thrown in his face, and I feel constantly punished by him with cruel comments.

 I found a lot of helpful information on your website and read many of the articles; thank you.
 I showed your website to him and said I’m not being negative or judging, but I think this will help us.
 He flew off the handle, and said he was not jealous, and all this was my problem, not his.
 He called me names and it was very painful.

 I really am in love with my jealous boyfriend, or I wouldn’t still be in this relationship.
 My question to you is: do you have any advice if the person suffering from RJ is in denial?

 I don’t know if our relationship can be saved at this point.
 I think both of us are in love and want it to work but we just can’t seem to get past this issue.

 I don’t like getting letters like this.

-I get many letters from the partners of people dealing with retroactive jealousy and, often, they read similarly to M’s letter above.
+I get many letters from women with a jealous boyfriend and, often, they read similarly to M’s letter above.
 M realizes that her jealous boyfriend has a problem that goes beyond “normal” jealousy.
 A little Google magic leads her to my website, or guidebook/course, she shows it to her jealous boyfriend, and he’s not at all receptive, to put it mildly.

 When I get letters like this, my response is usually as follows:

-You can’t try to help someone who doesn’t want help.
+You can’t try to help a jealous boyfriend who doesn’t want help.